anabma/iac-pulumi/README.md

-# Vasaloppet Infrastructure – Pulumi on AWS
+# Client Infrastructure – Pulumi on AWS

 Examensarbete – Chas Academy DevOps 2025

-This project recreates Vasaloppet's cloud infrastructure using [Pulumi](https://www.pulumi.com/) on AWS, as part of a comparison with the original Terraform implementation on IBM Cloud.
+This project recreates client's cloud infrastructure using [Pulumi](https://www.pulumi.com/) on AWS, as part of a comparison with the original Terraform implementation on IBM Cloud.

 > **Note:** The original infrastructure was built with Terraform on IBM Cloud during an internship at Atea.
 Since Pulumi has no official IBM Cloud provider, this implementation runs on AWS instead.
 This limitation is itself one of the key findings of the thesis.